 To set up a direct Ansible Tower integration within your Dynatrace environment

-- Go to Settings > Integration > Problem notifications.
+- In the Dynatrace menu, go to Settings > Integration > Problem notifications.

 - Select Ansible Tower from the available notification types.